8/6/2024

 speaker

-Charles Sebastie
+Charles Sebasti

 Thank you.
-Good morning and welcome to AMBAC second quarter 2024 call to discuss financial results.
-Speaking today will be Claude LeBlanc, president and CEO, and David Trick, chief financial officer.
+Good morning and welcome to AMPAC's second quarter 2024 call to discuss financial results.
+Speaking today will be Claude LeBlanc, President and CEO, and David Trick, Chief Financial Officer.
 They will discuss the financial results of our business and the current market environment.
 And after prepared remarks, we'll take your questions.
 For those of you following along on the webcast, during prepared remarks, we'll be highlighting some slides from the investor presentation, which can be located on our website.
 Our call today includes forward-looking statements.
 The company cautions investors that any forward-looking statements involve risks and uncertainties and is not a guarantee of future performance.
 Actual results may differ materially from those expressed or implied in the forward-looking statements due to a variety of factors.
 Those factors are described under forward-looking statements in our earnings press release, our most recent 10Q and 10K filed with the SEC.
 We do not undertake any obligation to update forward-looking statements.
 Also, in our prepared remarks or responses to questions, we may mention some non-GAAP financial measures.
-Reconciliation to those non-GAAP measures are included in our recent earnings press release, operating supplement, and other materials available on the investor section of our website, ambac.com.
+Reconciliation to those non-GAAP measures are included in our recent earnings press release, operating supplement, and other materials available on the investor section of our website, amvac.com.
 I would now like to turn the call over to Mr. Claude LeBlanc.

 speaker